codingbug671/qa-assignment/README.md

 # QA Engineer Assignment

-This project contains automated tests for the **Magento Software Testing - Luna Store** platform, including both UI end-to-end tests, using [Cypress](https://www.cypress.io/).
+This project contains automated tests for the **Magento Software Testing - Luma Store** platform, including both UI end-to-end tests, using [Cypress](https://www.cypress.io/).
 These tests ensure the core functionalities like register/login student, search products, cart and checkout process work correctly and reliably.

 ## Table of Contents